lars-t-hansen/sint/MANUAL.md

 ## Introspection and reflection

+* `(apropos pattern)` prints (on the current output port) the sorted result of `(filter-global-variables pattern)`, one name per line.
 * `(filter-global-variables pattern)` where `pattern` is a string or a symbol returns an unsorted list of the names (symbols) of all the global variables whose names have `pattern` as a substring.
-* `(apropos pattern)` prints (on the current output port) the sorted result of `(filter-global-variables pattern)`, one name per line.
+* `(procedure-name proc)` returns the name of the procedure as a string, derived from the source code
+* `(procedure-arity proc)` returns the arity of the procedure as a number.
+The number denotes the number of fixed arguments of the procedure; it is inexact iff the procedure accepts rest arguments.
 * `(symbol-has-value? symbol)` returns true iff there is a global variable with the name `symbol`
 * `(symbol-value symbol)` returns the value of the global variable with the name `symbol`.
 It throws if there is no such variable.